 - Soak scraps of clay in water.
 You can have as much as you want because you’ll store the excess for future use anyway.

-- Keep stirring the mixture until it becomes slurry.
+- Keep stirring the mixture until it becomes smooth.
+Using a Blender works well.
 It needs to be soft enough to use for designing your craft, but not watery that you can’t form a shape using it.

-- Use an extra-fine screen to remove all lumps and grog.
-We recommend at least 80 mesh, but you can use a finer sieve.
+- Put the slip through a fine Strainer to remove any lumps.
 The texture of your slip should be consistent and smooth, especially when working on intricate details for your pieces.

 Having a premade bucket of Slip is the most convenient way to go, so you don’t have to spend time making a new batch every time you want to Slip trail.